KuangzhiGe/dyva-worldlm/README.md

 ## Acknowledgements
-This repository is heavily based on the excellent [**Prismatic VLMs**](https://github.com/TRI-ML/prismatic-vlms) codebase.
+This repository is based on the excellent [**Prismatic VLMs**](https://github.com/TRI-ML/prismatic-vlms) codebase.
 We extend our sincere gratitude to the original authors for their foundational work and well-structured code.

 ---